Dicke state: Definition

 and it equals the Dicke state $|D_1^{(N)}\rangle$.

 The entanglement properties of symmetric Dicke states have been studied extensively.

 Symmetric Dicke states of $N$ spin-$s$ particles can easily be mapped to symmetric Dicke states of $2sN$ spin-1/2 particles.

 The case of $j<N/2,$ i.e., the case of non-symmetric Dicke states in multi-qubit systems is more complicated.
 In this case, the simultaneous eigenstates are denoted by $|j,j_z,\alpha\rangle$, and we need now the $\alpha$ label to dinstinguish several eigenstates with the same eigenvalues orthogonal to each other.
 These states can also be obtained explicitly.

 Fidelity

 In an experiment, determining the fidelity with respect to pure quantum states is not an easy task in general.
 However, for states in the symmetric (bosonic) subspace, the necessary measurement effort increases only polynomially with the number of particles.
 For instance, for $N$ qubits it is bounded from above by $N^2/2+3N/2+1$ local measurement settings, which is known from the theory of permutationally invariant quantum state tomography.
 It is also a valid bound for measuring the fidelity with respect to symmetric Dicke states.

-For the 4-qubit case, 7 local measurement settings is sufficient, while for the 6-qubit case 21 local measuementy settings is sufficient.
+For the 4-qubit case, 7 local measurement settings is sufficient, while for the 6-qubit case 21 local measuement settings is sufficient.